jacobcvt12/blog/_drafts/hierarchical-tex.md

 \end{document}
 {% endhighlight %}

+To replicate the diagrams below, paste the code above the diagram into the section commented `% diagram here`.

-To first begin building a diagram, note that a Ti*k*Z matrix should be thought of in terms of a linear algebra matrix.
+To begin building a diagram, note that a Ti*k*Z matrix should be thought of in terms of a linear algebra matrix.
 This matrix diagram is specified using `\matrix` followed by options of the matrix and the name of the matrix (here chosen to be `mat`).
 Cells on the same row are separated by `&`'s, and new rows are begun by `\\`.
 If one row has more columns than the others (more `&`'s), the other rows will have columns implicitly added to maintain a rectangular shape.

 {% highlight TeX %}
 \matrix[matrix of nodes] (mat)